Ste. Genevieve County, Missouri: History

 The village of Ste.
 Genevieve was originally an offshoot of the older French communities on the east bank of the Mississippi River—Cahokia, Kaskaskia, village of Chartres, Prairie du Rocher, and St. Philippe.
 The rich agricultural lands of the river bottoms were main attractions that lured most all of the early French pioneers to Ste.
 Genevieve.
 All the civil and legal business of Ste.
 Genevieve was transacted at Kaskaskia until about 1766 when the first commandant, Philippe de Rocheblave, was installed at Ste.
 Genevieve.
-By that time, more French migrants moved to the village from east of the river to escape British rule after France's defeat in the Seven Years War.
+By that time, more French migrants moved to the village from east of the river to escape British rule after France's defeat in the Seven Years' War.

 Townspeople relocated Ste.
 Genevieve to its present higher location from the river bottoms after the devastating floods of 1785.
 According to a sworn statement by Julien Labriere, in October 1825, "there were about fifty or sixty cabins in the old village.
 The old village was overflowed so as to be on the tops of houses.
 The water in many places was twelve or fifteen feet deep."
 The Mississippi River was the main travel route in the early decades, when it served as a means of transportation for travelers both across, and up and down the river.
 The first commercial ferry between Ste.
 Genevieve and the Illinois side was established about 1800.

 When Missouri was first being settled, the Osage Native Americans were the only tribe between the Osage River and the Mississippi.
 They were of the same stock as the Sioux and were hostile to the whites.
 Around 1787, the Spanish government, which had acquired the territory from France in 1762, brought in a band of Shawnee and Delaware Native Americans, who had been friendly to the French, to help protect the settlers from the Osage.

 After the French had established and settled Ste.
 Genevieve, the first English-speaking American settlers started showing up in about 1788, and trickled upriver from Cape Girardeau and New Madrid.
 Starting about 1794, after the American Revolutionary War, newly independent Americans began migrating into the Ste.
 Genevieve District from Pennsylvania, Virginia, Kentucky, and Tennessee.

 The flow increased in the early nineteenth century.
 In 1800, France reacquired Louisiana from Spain, and in 1803, Napoleon Bonaparte I sold it to the United States as the Louisiana Purchase.
 U.S. officials took over in 1804.
 They formed Ste.
 Genevieve County in 1812 as an original county of the Louisiana Territory, from the old Ste.
 Genevieve District.
 It is bordered on the east by the Mississippi River, on the north by Jefferson County, on the west by St. Francois County, and on the south by Perry County.

 Starting around 1840, German Catholics began settling around New Offenburg and Zell.
-Shortly after wardGerman Lutherans began spreading into Ste.
+Shortly afterward German Lutherans began spreading into Ste.
 Genevieve from Perry County.
 But as late as 1930, most residents of Ste Genevieve were Catholic.